-- Is it their work ethic?
+- Their work ethic?

 - Their keen ability to communicate?

-For many years, I have pondered the thought of true effectiveness, and have been practicing “The Seven Habits of Highly Effective People” which is a book and mindset developed by Stephen Covey.
+For many years, I have pondered the concept of true effectiveness, and have been practicing “The Seven Habits of Highly Effective People” which is a book and an approach developed by Stephen Covey.

 Effective Leadership Skills

-If you’ve been looking for a way to revamp business practices and improve the overall effectiveness within your company, check out the leadership tips below, derived from Covey’s core seven habits.
+If you’re looking for a way to revamp business practices and improve overall effectiveness within your company, check out the leadership tips below, derived from Covey’s core seven habits.

 1. Be Proactive

-- Being proactive is about making positive, and value added choices.
+Being proactive is about making positive and value-added choices.
 For instance, a proactive person will seek out ways to prevent something from happening before it happens.

 2. Begin with the End in Mind

-It’s all about planning or having a plan.
-You need to envision your goals and the steps you need to take to get there.
+It’s all about having a plan.
+You need to envision your goals and the steps that you need to take to get there.

-3. Put First Things First
+3. First Things First

 This habit focuses on priorities.
 It is important to finish the important stuff first.
 I always remember this habit by saying “work first, then play.”

 4. Think Win-Win

-Can’t we find a solution where everyone can be satisfied so it can be considered a win-win situation?
+Can’t we find a solution where everyone can be satisfied and that can be considered a win-win situation?
 The answer is yes!
 When enough collaboration occurs, a win-lose situation can be transformed into a win-win situation.

-5. Seek First to be Understand, then to be Understood
+5. Seek First to be Understand, Then to be Understood

-- In order to create the best levels of success, teamwork is key.
-Without team work and general cohesiveness between employees and staff, it is like a battery that is just about to die.
+In order to achieve the highest levels of success, teamwork is key.
+Without teamwork and general cohesiveness between employees and staff, your team is like a battery that is just about to die.

 7. Sharpen the Saw

-- Don’t forget to balance.
-Everyone’s life is a delicate balance of work, home, social, family, etc. It is crucial that people do get the time needed to renew and recharge.
+Don’t forget to balance.
+Everyone’s life is a delicate balance of work, home, social life, family, etc. It is crucial that people do get the time needed to renew and recharge.
 Just like the old saying goes, “you have to take care of yourself before you can help take care of others.”

 Effective leadership skills do not have to be innate, they can be taught and embraced.

-In order to enhance the overall value of all business practices, take some time to help motivate employees by implementing some of the key elements that contribute towards an effective workplace.
+To enhance the overall value of all business practices, take some time to help motivate employees by implementing some of the key elements that contribute towards an effective workplace.

-If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
+If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!
-Would you like to contribute a post?